Windmill-City/LearnOpenGL/Readme.md

 ---

 Before using some locale dependent C APIs, we need to set correct locale to ensure correct codepage and encoding are used.
+The following code do this thing:

 ```c++
 setlocale(LC_ALL, ".UTF-8");